woodie/forecast/design-doc.md

 ### Implementation

 Will use the most current version of Rails with Geocoder and OpenWeatherApi rubygems.
-- The Place controller will process the transactions
+- The Weather controller will process the transactions
 - Handle exception when Geocoder returns a null place
 - Fetch `current_weather` and `weather_forecast` in Place model
 - Handle when exception when OpenWeatherAPI fails
 - Cache each weather objects for 30 minutes and provide indicator
 - Tests could mock APIs with webmock (instead of vcr), but that ended up more clumsy that manually mocking

-In the future we can...
-- Factory for creating place and weather data would be helpful

 ### UI considerations